A Different World

 Gyro watched nervously as Evina used the pencil to trace a figure on the cement floor.
-He formed the ears and the head and then the body, feet, and clothes.
-It was created carefully and as accurate as he could remember.
+He formed the ears and the head.
+Then he drew the body, feet, and clothes.
+He designed it as accurately as he could remember.
 When he was completely content with it, he stood back and examined his work.
 It was a drawing of a rabbit toon.

-Evina looked down at the picture wish surprise.
+Evina looked down at the picture with surprise.
 It was beginning to develop color.
-The details became clearer and the image became more and more lifelike.
+The details became clearer, and the image became more and more lifelike.
 Within seconds, the rabbit was a three-dimensional form.
-Harry lifted himself off the ground, staring at Evina with awe.
+Harry lifted himself off the ground, staring at Evina in awe.
 He didn't look old anymore.
 He looked like a whole new toon.
 Perhaps it wasn't the original Harry.

 "Evina?" he asked, "Is that you?"

 "YES!"
 Evina shouted enthusiastically, dropping the pencil.
 They looked like they hadn't seen each other in years.

 "Wait a moment," Harry exclaimed, looking at the chicken, "is that who I... no, it couldn't be!" he gasped in disbelief.

 "I'll explain everything as soon as I can," Evina promised, "but first, we have some work to do."

 Harry and Gyro watched as Evina drew the other toons.
 He created the figures of all of them who were dipped.
 Last of all, he completed Scrooge McDuck.
 Everyone stood there staring at Evina with confused expressions.
 Catman was examining his perfect arm that was no longer robotic.

 Finally, Evina began to recount to everyone his story of what had happened from the time Scrooge was dipped to the present moment.
 He explained the dreams he had had.
 Then he told them that his father, the man who created the cogs, was standing right next to him.